arcrozier/final-project/README.md

 ## Using Photo Bracket

 ### Getting Started
-To begin the user should compile all files and run Main.
-From there, a separate window will appear where users can interact with the app.
+To begin the user should compile all files and run `Main`.
+A separate window will appear where users can interact with the app.
 First, the **Find files** button must be clicked.
 This will prompt the user to select images from their computer.
 The users will only be allowed to choose jpeg, jpg, gif, tiff, tif or png files.
 Sorting will not begin until at least two photos have